oem66/Health.io/README.md

 Week Tasks:
- 1. Clean project structure
- 2. Implement clean code and SOLID Principles
- 3. Implement DRY principle
+ 1. Fetch data when app is launching
+ 2. Create launch screen
+ 3. Redesign Home View
+ 4. Add new design elements on Workout and Diet View
+ 5. Redesign Profile View
+ 6. Change content on onboarding view
- 4. Write some Unit Tests
+ 7. Write some Unit Tests
- 5. Make Email authentication screen with Combine framework.
+ 8. Make Email authentication screen with Combine framework.
 Save data to Firestore(Google Cloud)
- 6. Make service to handle Firestore data fetch and save to Core Data every time app is started
+ 9. Make service to handle Firestore data fetch and save to Core Data every time app is started
- 7. Redesign Home view and add cards for main health highlights and provide more informations on current level of health and informations how to improve current condition
+ 10. Redesign Home view and add cards for main health highlights and provide more informations on current level of health and informations how to improve current condition
- 8. Make new design Black and White for complete ease of use
- 9. Paid app subscription $2.99
+ 11. Paid app subscription $1.99
- 10. Redesign App and manage Auth flow